alisadiq91/financeTracker/README.md

 ![error-edit](https://github.com/alisadiq91/middleEasternCookbook/blob/master/assets/images/error-edit.png)

-4. When the user submits their changes, they are shown just the recipe they have edited, on it's own on the page.
+4. When the user submits their changes, they are shown just the recipe they have edited, on its own on the page.

 # **Manage recipe page**